PURPOSE and SCOPE

 4.6.
 ENFORCEMENT: endpoint will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that endpoint determines is in violation of this policy will be subject to disciplinary action up to and including termination of employment.

-4.7.1. endpoint has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
+endpoint has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not appropriately addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information.
+These services are provided at no cost to you.

 4.8.
 LIMITATION ON APPLICATION OF PRINCIPLES

-Adherence by endpoint to these Privacy Shield Principles may be limited (a) to the extent required to respond to a legal or ethical obligation; (b) to the extent necessary to meet national security, public interest or law enforcement obligations; and (c) to the extent expressly permitted by an applicable law, rule or regulation.
+Adherence by endpoint to these Privacy Principles may be limited (a) to the extent required to respond to a legal or ethical obligation; (b) to the extent necessary to meet national security, public interest, or law enforcement obligations; and (c) to the extent expressly permitted by applicable law, rule or regulation.

 4.9.
-INFORMATION COLLECTED AND SUBMITTED ON endpoint IXRS Systems
+INFORMATION COLLECTED AND SUBMITTED ON endpoint IRT Systems

-endpoint may collect information that can identify You (but only if openly requested from and provided by You), such as your name, address, phone number, e-mail address, company name and position (As referred in the Definitions section of this policy). endpoint may use this information to respond to your requests for information, products or services.
+endpoint may collect information that can identify You (but only if openly requested from and provided by You), such as your name, address, phone number, e-mail address, company name, and position. endpoint may use this information to respond to your requests for information, products, or services.

 4.9.1.
 Session Log and Audit Trail Files